 Numatic International were established in 1969 in the South West county of Somerset.
 They have been a privately owned organisation ever since their inception and their factory continues to produce the entire Henry range, including the Henry, Hetty and Harry, at the factory that is located on the same grounds where production began all those years ago.
-Employing over 700 staff and producing 4,500 units a day, this company have enjoyed enormous success with the Henry vacuum range, dominating the UK market and competing in foreign markets too.
+Employing over 700 staff and producing 4,500 units a day, this company have enjoyed enormous success with the entire range of Henry vacuums, dominating the UK market and competing in foreign markets too.

 Perfect for Pet Owners

 Owning a pet can truly be one of the single most rewarding experiences in life and a pet cat, dog or other animal can bring a great deal of happiness into our homes.
 However, as well as bringing joy with them, they also tend to leave a great deal of hair on our furniture and carpets, as well as unpleasant odours in the air.
 Regular vacuum cleaners are not equipped to tackle such things, which is where the Harry vacuum comes in, with a bunch of features that have been specifically designed to do just that.

 One of the main features of the Harry vacuum that really separates it from standard vacuum cleaners is the patented floor tool that Numatic have designed for this machine, the Hairobrush.
 Thanks to a clever airflow driven brush that rotates when the machine is running, the capability of the machine is completely transformed.
 You’ll be shocked by how effective it is at picking up even the most stubborn clumps of pet hair, from even the thickest carpets.
 No longer will you have to work over the same patch of floor with your vacuum, trying desperately to get rid of your pet’s hair, because all it’ll take is one going over with the Harry.